AlexTelon/FlexiCharge-Backend/backend-app/docs/http/README.md

 During the fall of 2022 we used this DoD:

-> 1. The code has no *un-documented* defects.
+> 1. The code has no known defects.
-> 2. Pull request has been made and passed.
+> 2. Pull request review has been made and passed.
-> 3. Has documentation, if needed.
-For endpoints this means Swagger.
+> 3. If documentation is needed then documentation should be completed.